opencontrol/example-pipelines/output/CM-2.md

 - NIST guidance, best practices, CIS benchmarks along with standard and hardened Operating System AMIs have been utilized.
 - DevOps maintain copies of the latest Production Software Baseline, which includes the following elements: Manufacturer, Type, Version number, Software, Databases, and Stats.

+DevOps maintain baseline configurations for VPC, EBS, EC2 instances and AMIs.
+AWS Cloud Formation templates help 18F maintain a strict configuration management scheme of the cloud infrastructure.
+If an error or misconfiguration of the infrastructure or associated security mechanism (security groups, NACLs) is detected, the administrators can analyze the current infrastructure templates; compare with previous versions, and redeploy the configurations to a known and approved state.